Ometepe Island Nicaragua ticks all the boxes no matter what type of holiday you are looking for.

-We took a tour of around 3 hours which included a double kayak and guide.
-Mornings are recommended before the wind picks up on the lake and it is the best time for wildlife spotting.
-Expect to pay around $25 USD each.
-Most of the kayak companies for the Rio Istian are located off a dirt road that requires 4×4 to access.
-A driver to collect and return us to our hotel was an additional $20 USD.
+- Most of the kayak companies for the Rio Istian are located off a dirt road that requires 4×4 to access.
+A driver to collect and return us to our hotel was an additional USD $20.

-There are many beautiful black beaches surrounding the island, offering safe swimming in the clean, clear waters of the “freshwater sea” that is lake Nicaragua.
-Then there is Ojo de Agua (Eye of Water), one of those little oasis’ you will remember every time you dream about an idyllic holiday.
+Dive into crystal clear lagoons at Ojo de Agua.
+There are many beautiful black beaches around the island, offering safe swimming in the clean, clear waters of the “freshwater sea” that is Lake Nicaragua.

-Entry to the reserve is $4 USD and meals and drinks are on par with the rest of the island (around $5 USD for a substantial meal and around $1.50 USD for a beer).
+USD $4, and meals and drinks are on par with the rest of the island (around USD $5 for a substantial meal and around USD $1.50 for a beer).

 Ometepe, with more than 1700 recorded petroglyphs is famous for its pre-Columbian history and is renown as one of the most significant rock art areas in the world.

 Ancient petroglyphs and stone statues or idols can be found all over the island, with some sites containing ceramic urns and utensils.
 It is said the ancient Indians considered Ometepe as the promise land with volcano Maderas being the sacred place of the sun and Concepción being the brother of the moon.
 Petroglyphs dating back to 1000BC have been recorded as well as carvings that demonstrate the use of calendars and stones that suggest human sacrifice may have taken place.